 Arthur R. Munkwitz Duplex Apartments

-One American System-Built project in Milwaukee that wasn’t so fortunate was a pair of four-unit apartment buildings known as the Arthur R. Munkwitz Duplex Apartments located just outside of the Burnham Street Historic District.
-Named for Arthur L. Richards’ partner, the duplex apartments were demolished in 1973 to make way for road widening according to William Allin Storrer’s "The Architecture of Frank Lloyd Wight: A Complete Catalog."
-Another American System-Built Home, the Wilbur Wyant House in Gary, Ind., also met an unfortunate demise when it was destroyed by fire in 2006.
+One American System-Built project that wasn’t so fortunate was a pair of four-unit apartment buildings known as the Arthur R. Munkwitz Duplex Apartments located just outside of Milwaukee's Burnham Street Historic District.
+Named for Arthur L. Richards’ partner, the apartments were demolished in 1973 to make way for road widening according to William Allin Storrer’s "The Architecture of Frank Lloyd Wight: A Complete Catalog."
+Another American System-Built Home, the Wilbur Wyant House in Gary, Indiana, also met an unfortunate demise when it was destroyed by fire in 2006.